-Magnetic resonance imaging (MRI), also known as nuclear magnetic resonance imaging, is a technique for creating detailed images of the human body.
+Magnetic resonance imaging (MRI), also known as nuclear magnetic resonance imaging, is a scanning technique for creating detailed images of the human body.

 How it works

 The human body is mostly water.
-Water molecules (H20) contain hydrogen nuclei (protons), which become aligned in a magnetic field.
+Water molecules (H2O) contain hydrogen nuclei (protons), which become aligned in a magnetic field.
 An MRI scanner applies a very strong magnetic field (about 0.2 to 3 teslas, or roughly a thousand times the strength of a typical fridge magnet), which aligns the proton "spins."

-In addition to structural imaging, MRI can also be used to visualize functional activity in the brain. fMRI measures changes in blood flow to different parts of the brain.
+In addition to structural imaging, MRI can also be used to visualize functional activity in the brain.
+Functional MRI, or fMRI, measures changes in blood flow to different parts of the brain.

 Still, the procedure can have risks, and medical societies don't recommend using MRI as the first stage of diagnosis.

 Several patients with pacemakers who underwent MRI scans have died, patients should always be asked about any implants before getting scanned.
-Many "MR-safe" implants are now being made.
+Many implants today are "MR-safe," however, Filippi said.

 The constant flipping of magnetic fields can produce loud clicking or beeping noises, so ear protection is necessary during the scan.